Robert Constable (soldier, died 1591): Biography

+Rising of the North

+Robert Constable served under Thomas Radclyffe, 3rd Earl of Sussex, in the campaign after the Northern Rebellion of 1569.
+He made several journeys into Scotland to spy on the fugitive leaders of the failed rebellion in January 1570.
+He spoke to the Earl of Westmorland at Ferniehirst and was told that Anne Percy, Countess of Northumberland had gone to Hume Castle and Regent Moray had taken the Earl of Northumberland to Lochleven Castle.
+Constable then went to Cavers Castle to spy on Richard Norton.
+Constable carried the Earl of Westmorland's ring to Jane Howard, Countess of Westmorland at Brancepeth as a token, and promised to take her gifts to Ferniehirst.
+Ralph Sadler passed Constable's letters to William Cecil, who showed them to Elizabeth I. Sadler reported that she was pleased with Constable's covert work, and the mention of a "golden hook", rewards for the capture and rendition of the rebels.

-Constable served under Thomas Radclyffe, 3rd Earl of Sussex, in the campaign after the Northern Rebellion of 1569.
-Robert Constable came to Cavers Castle in Scotland to spy on Richard Norton and other fugitives in January 1570.
-On 17 April 1570, he went with Lord Hunsdon to Jedburgh, took Ferniehirst Castle, and burnt Hawick, Branxholme and Bedrule.
-On 27 April he joined the siege of Hume Castle.
+On 17 April 1570, Constable went with Lord Hunsdon to Jedburgh, took Ferniehirst Castle, and burnt Hawick, Branxholme and Bedrule.
+On 27 April, he joined the siege of Hume Castle.
 He was knighted by Sussex at Berwick on 11 May 1570, together with William Drury, Thomas Manners, and George Carey, who were captains in the army sent into Scotland on the following day to assist the Earl of Lennox in the Marian civil war at Glasgow.